 If the brake fluid is above the maximum marker, the fluid may be absorbing water and you’ll need to have it changed and the system checked.
 Ask a professional.

 If it needs a top up: You must add the correct fluid.
 You will find what this is in your car’s user manual.
 Unscrew the lid of the reservoir and add fluid until the level reaches the maximum marker.
 Drive the car a short distance and check it again to make sure the level is the same as when you topped it up and fluid isn’t leaking out.

 Screen wash is tricky to check because you frequently can’t see into the reservoir.
 Some cars will tell you when it needs topping up with a dashboard warning.
 But I always think it’s best to pre-empt these and top it up regularly.
 I do this every month or so to be sure I’ve got enough.

 You will need…: Screen wash.
-This is easy to buy from filling stations or even the supermarket.
+You can get this from filling stations or the supermarket (or you can use a simple screen wash pod from the Green Flag Shop).
 Don’t think you can get away with washing up liquid.
 It has salt in it and can be corrosive to paint.

 What to do: The lid for screen wash is easy to find: they’re usually brightly coloured (blue or yellow) with a windscreen wiper symbol on.

 Unless you buy ready mixed (which is more expensive!), you have to combine the concentrated screen wash with water to get the correct blend.
 I always do this in a large empty, clean bottle of mineral water or similar.
 Then if I don’t use it all in one go, I’ll have some left over for next time.
 Using something like a mineral water bottle also makes it easier to pour into the screen wash reservoir without spilling any.